h2oai/datatable/docs/api/dt/cummax.rst

     :src: src/core/expr/fexpr_cumminmax.cc pyfn_cummax
     :tests: tests/dt/test-cumminmax.py
     :cvar: doc_dt_cummax
-    :signature: cummax(cols)
+    :signature: cummax(cols, reverse=False)

     .. x-version-added:: 1.1.0

     For each column from `cols` calculate cumulative maximum.
 In the presence of :func:`by()`, the cumulative maximum is computed within each group.

     Parameters
     ----------